dwightjack/eslint-plugin-vue-types/README.md

 }
 ```

-To prevent this error you can wrap custom definition in a namespace and add it to the plugin's allowed namespaces:
+To prevent this error you can wrap custom validators in a namespace and add it to the plugin's allowed namespaces:

 ```json
 // .eslintrc.json